 - Community involvement (if applicable)

-- Past support from Fellows program (If project for which you are requesting funding has been supported by a previous Fellows grant, please indicate during which cycle you received support.)
+- Past support from Fellows program (If you have received previous funding from the Newcomb grants program, please indicate during which cycle you received support.)